Recommended Tours & Tickets for Families

 - Park Güell Admission Ticket – Admission is restricted and fills up early in the day.
 Book in advance to save time.

-Top 10 Things To Do With Kids in Barcelona
+Top 9 Things to Do With Kids in Barcelona

 The Author: David Brydon blogs at Barcelona, Spain.
 News, insights and tips.

 The Catalan Capital of Barcelona is a popular destination for families and the city has plenty to offer the kids.
-Restaurants are open long into the night and it’s common to see Spanish children out later than other European cities.
-Here are my top ten attractions for children, but in no particular order.
+Restaurants are open long into the night and it’s common to see Spanish children out later than in other European cities.
+Here are my top nine attractions for children.

 Barcelona has 9 UNESCO World heritage sites so there’s no shortage of great culture.
 Gaudi’s fantastic creation is something out of a fairytale, with Hansel and Gretel houses, ornamental dragons, and leafy plazas to take a rest.
 It is still one of the best things to do in the city for free, and my tip is to take the metro to Vallcarca and then the escalators up to the back of the park – then you’ll see it all downhill at a stroll (it’s on a pretty steep incline).